IAkshatMishra/devTinder/apiList.md

 ## connectionRequestRouter
 //* When sending a new request to a person
-- POST /send/request/interested/:userId
+- POST /send/request/:status/:userId
-- POST /send/request/ignored/:userId
+Status allowed here would be ["ignored","interested"]

 //* When reviewing a request sent to a person
-- POST /send/review/accepted/:requestId
+- POST /send/review/:status/:requestId
-- POST /send/review/rejected/:requestId
+Status allowed here would be ["accepted","rejected"]

 ## userRouter
 - GET /user/connections